NREL/sup3r/README.rst

 TO DO
 #################

+- Make an option to train with subfilter field or full field
 - Check output of first moment model for spatial training only
 - Utilities to make make the second moment dataset
 - See if we can make `conditional_moments.py` inherit from base model to avoid redundancy